ERos1012/IST412LMS/README.md

 # IST412 - Group 4: Learning Management System

+# M03-A04 Implemented Design Patterns

+1. Eric Rosario
+- Object-Oriented Pattern (Factory Method):
+The Factory Method was implemented through the Quiz Questions group of classes.
+A superclass of Questions were created where different types were based off.
+Examples of these classes are Multiple Choice and True/False.
+By using Factory Method in our project, we can make more types of questions in the future.
+- User Interface Patter (Navigation):
+The navigation was used to view the various use cases of our system like the Assignment, Course, Grade, Message, and Quiz layouts.
+A navigation is important to help users effectively control the different features of our system and to create a good flow of information.

+2. Kai Huang

+3. Bryan Zhou

+4. Anish Nangare

 # Test Harness for AssignmentController

 This test harness is designed to test the functionalities of the AssignmentController.